Show/Hide Toolbars

 using ShDocVw

-The first using is the namespace where the webBrowserHost window is generated.
-The second namespace is the namespace of the generated ActiveX and the third namespace if that of the other types that we need, such as enums and events.
+The first using is the namespace where the webBrowserHost window is generated, the second is the namespace of the generated ActiveX and the third is that of the other types that we need, such as enums and events.

-Add the following 2 fields (no need to elaborate I think):
+Add the following two fields (no need to elaborate I think):

 EXPORT oHost as webBrowserHost